 (If you prefer, you can watch the video version of this article on Youtube).

 Why Are My Potato Plants Falling Over?

 One of the most common reasons that potato plants fall over is that they are mature and ready for harvest, so let’s start there.

-Your Potato Plants Are Mature And Ready For Harvest
+Your Potato Plants Are Mature & Ready For Harvest

-Then, check the time to maturity of the potato variety that you planted (you can usually find this information online on the seed packet, on a seed company website, or in the catalog you ordered from).
+Then, check the time to maturity of the potato variety that you chose.
+You can find this information online, on the seed packet, on a seed company website, or in the catalog you ordered from.

-Keep in mind that the times to maturity for potatoes can vary from 75 days to 160 days.
+Keep in mind that the times to maturity for potatoes can vary from as short as 75 days (2.5 months) all the way up to 160 days (over 5 months).

 For more information on times to maturity for potato plants, check out this article on growing potatoes from the Oregon State University Extension.